nickrobson/skillmmo/.github/ISSUE_TEMPLATE/bug_report.md

 **Minecraft and Fabric version**
 What version of Minecraft, Fabric Loader, and Fabric API are you using?

+**Config changes**
+Have you changed any of the mod's config options from their defaults?

 **Other mods installed**
 If you have any mods, please list them here along with their version.